vgmtrans/vgmtrans/docs/compiler_cursor_prototype_review.md

 ### Templates

 Member pointers give compile-time checking for state and local methods, but an incorrect signature can produce a template diagnostic.
-The ordinary path uses shallow calls (`set`, `toggle`, `invoke`) rather than expression templates or macros.
-If real format work exposes unreadable errors, add focused constraints and static assertions; do not add a declarative schema to hide them.
+Deferred values add shallow expression templates for constants, state reads, and selection; they intentionally omit arithmetic, comparisons, mutation, and arbitrary calls.
+If real format work exposes unreadable errors, add focused constraints and static assertions rather than expanding the expression language or adding a declarative schema.

 ### Multiple historical paths